grug-lang/grug/README.md

 If you are planning to work on an issue, leave a comment asking to be assigned to the issue.
 Only work on issues that have the `planned` label.

-grug has an issue board, which can be filtered to, for example, list [good first issues](https://github.com/orgs/grug-lang/projects/1/views/1?sliceBy%5Bvalue%5D=good+first+issue).
+grug has an issue board, which can be filtered to, for example, list [good first issues](https://github.com/orgs/grug-lang/projects/1/views/1?sliceBy%5Bvalue%5D=good+first+issue) or [planned issues](<https://github.com/orgs/grug-lang/projects/1/views/1?sliceBy%5Bvalue%5D=planned>).

 ## Links